dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 ### Extended attributes

 :::note
 Extended attributes are retrieved and applied only at runtime when `profiles.yml` is requested for a specific Cloud run.
-Extended attributes are currently _not_ taken into consideration for SSH Tunneling which do not rely on `profiles.yml` values.
+Extended attributes are currently _not_ taken into consideration for SSH Tunneling which does not rely on `profiles.yml` values.
 :::

 Extended Attributes is a feature that allows users to set a flexible [profiles.yml](/docs/core/connect-data-platform/profiles.yml) snippet in their dbt Cloud Environment settings.
 It provides users with more control over environments (both deployment and development) and extends how dbt Cloud connects to the data platform within a given environment.

 Extended Attributes is a text box extension at the environment level that overrides connection or environment credentials, including any custom environment variables.
 You can set any YAML attributes that a dbt adapter accepts in its `profiles.yml`.

-Something to note, Extended Attributes doesn't mask secret values.
+Something to note, Extended Attributes don't mask secret values.
 We recommend avoiding setting secret values to prevent visibility in the text box and logs.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/extended-attributes.jpg" width="95%" title="Extended Attributes helps users add profiles.yml attributes to dbt Cloud Environment settings using a free form text box." /> <br />